Help Center

 Groups help a real community work together

 FinderHelper groups are designed for schools, events, apartment buildings, clubs, churches, teams, and community desks that want one shared place for lost-and-found activity.
-Groups can be private or public, and public groups can optionally use QR invites and printable posters.
+Groups can be private or public, and public groups can use QR invites and printable posters when those tools fit the community.

 Private vs public groups